andrej/a8-benchmarks/readme.md

 ## Instructions for specific Benchmarks

-Executing the benchmarks in monmod follows the general instructions above.
+Executing the benchmarks in A⁸ follows the general instructions above.
 In the following, we will just document the `<command>` and `<command arguments>` portions of the example commands given above, as well as the used configuration files, as those are the only things that really change.